chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 This increases the difficulty of cache probing attacks.
 Recursive resolvers that are not deployed at such large scales are more susceptible to this type of attack.

+# Per-User Cache {#perusercache}

+A Per-User cache is an independent local DNS cache keyed to a user specific session.
+For transports that use TLS this can be a client certificate, or for DNS-over-HTTPS (DoH) {{?I-D.ietf-doh-dns-over-https}}, this can be an HTTP based session mechanism.
+Per-User caches may be aggressively expired prematurely to prevent fragmentation.

-# PRIVATE Option
+# CACHE-CONTROL Option

 EDNS(0) {{RFC6891}} specifies a mechanism to include new options in DNS messages.
-This document specifies a new "PRIVATE" option that allows clients to express the maximum desired cache lifetime for DNS query answers.
+This document specifies a new "CACHE-CONTROL" option for both requests and responses.

 ~~~
 0                       8                      16